conduktor/conduktor-docs/src/pages/changelog/Console-1.31.0.md

 - Fixed an issue parsing masked data when choosing the String format on data that cannot be parsed as JSON
 - Added topics ending with ```-subscription-registration-topic``` and ```-subscription-response-topic``` to the Kafka Stream filter

 ### Known issues
 - We are aware of more inconsistencies with Confluent Cloud Managed Connector support in Console.
 We are working on it.
   - Task status is not always correctly displayed
   - Various UI responsiveness issues
+- When using Webhook, headers keys with leading/trailing whitespaces will cause errors.